-Do not use in pregnant or lactating bitches.
-Fertility:
+Do not use in pregnant or lactating bitches or in any animals intended for breeding.

-Do not use in any animals intended for breeding.
-4.8 Interaction with other medicinal products and other forms of interaction The possibility of interactions with other medicinal products has not been specifically studied.
+4.8 Interaction with other medicinal products and other forms of interaction

+The possibility of interactions with other medicinal products has not been specifically studied.
 Given that hyperadrenocorticism tends to occur in older dogs, many will be receiving concurrent medication.
 In clinical studies, no interactions were observed.

-The risk of hyperkalaemia developing should be considered if trilostane is used in conjunction with potassium-sparing diuretics or ACE inhibitors. ^b Has been seen in dogs treated with trilostane in the absence of evidence of hypoadrenocorticism. ^c including Acute Addisonian Crisis (collapse) (see section 4.10). d mild e unmasked by treatment with the product due to a reduction in endogenous corticosteroid levels. f may result in hypoadrenocorticism The concurrent use of such drugs should be subject to a risk-benefit analysis by the veterinary surgeon, as there have been a few reports of deaths (including sudden death) in dogs when treated concurrently with trilostane and an ACE inhibitor.
-4.9 Administration routes and dosage For oral use.
+The risk of hyperkalaemia developing should be considered if trilostane is used in conjunction with potassium-sparing diuretics or ACE inhibitors.
+The concurrent use of such drugs should be subject to a risk-benefit analysis by the veterinary surgeon, as there have been a few reports of deaths (including sudden death) in dogs when treated concurrently with trilostane and an ACE inhibitor.